In addition to making your presentations more accessible to disabled users, there are many advantages to creating accessible PowerPoint presentations.

 - make your presentations smaller and faster to upload/download

-- ensure audience engage more with the presentation and gain the most information
+- ensure the audience engage more with the presentation and gain the most information

 - make your presentations easier to convert into alternative formats and retain readability

 - reduce the time required to convert existing presentations into specific accessible formats

 The following are some standard accessible University PowerPoint templates that can be downloaded and used:

 Ensure attendees are asked about any reasonable adjustments they may require prior to the session.
 This may include producing handouts in large print or printing them on coloured paper.

 Handouts of your slides should be available to delegates at least 24 hours prior to your presentation.